-The Volleyball Academy in association with the St.Mary's College Higher Secondary School with a Sports Hostel exclusively for girls with the aid of Sports department of Government of Kerala has many commendable achievements from time to time to its credit.
+The Volleyball Academy in the St. Mary's College Higher Secondary School has a Sports Hostel exclusively for girls with the aid of Sports Department of Government of Kerala.
+It has made many commendable achievements over the years.
 It has produced many national and international players since its inception in 2004.